The Punch Line: Content

 The Punch Line is also notable for being the only album to feature lead vocals from all three Minutemen.
 Bassist and primary songwriter Mike Watt sings lead vocals on several tracks, including the opening track "Search", "Ruins", and the last 3 of the album, "Gravity", "Warfare" and "Static", while drummer George Hurley does a lead vocal (referred to on the album's back cover as "giv(ing) a speech") in the middle of "Ruins".

 The title track makes fun of General George A. Custer's death at the hands of Sitting Bull during the Battle of the Little Bighorn.

 Another track on the album, the instrumental "Song For El Salvador", reflects D. Boon's support of the Farabundo Martí National Liberation Front in El Salvador.
 (He was a member of the NGO Committee in Solidarity with the People of El Salvador, or CISPES).

 Even though the group's name was a reference to their personal and political ideology and not a reflection of the average length of their songs, only two songs on The Punch Line pass the one-minute mark.
-Most average between 45–60 seconds.
+Most average between 45 and 60 seconds.